 With everything we now know about the allegations against Harvey Weinstein, it's going to be impossible to look back at his body of work in the same way.
-While there are many movies we unfortunately see in a whole new light, there are other bits of pop culture that are now particularly difficult to stomach, like this cameo the producer had in a Barbie movie, My Scene Goes Hollywood.
+While there are many films we unfortunately see in a whole new light, there are other bits of pop culture that are now particularly difficult to stomach, like this cameo the producer had in a Barbie film, My Scene Goes Hollywood.

 This isn't as out of the blue as it sounds.
 The New Yorker reports that Weinstein's company, Miramax, distributed the film, which was produced by the toy company Mattel.
 However, it is really hard to watch after everything we've heard about the producer following the dozens of women who have come forward to accuse him of sexual harassment and assault.

 "That's Harvey Weinstein!" gasps the character Nolee in the clip below, adding, "He's, like, the biggest producer in Hollywood."